The internet has evolved. It’s all about speed and efficiency.

 In other words, CDN is the backbone of all content that is shared on the Internet today.
 We all interact with CDN through the videos we watch, the social media feeds and the articles we read on the web.

-Today, CDN is used to speed up the performance of your website, thus, engaging audience better.
+Today, CDN is used to speed up the performance of your website, thus, engaging the audience better.

 A recent Cisco report indicated that content delivery networks will carry over half of internet traffic by 2019.
 Globally, 62% of all internet traffic will cross content delivery networks by 2019, up from 39 percent in 2014.

 It is simple.
 Quick.
 And you can automate it to do everything for you.

 You implement a CDN by making changes to DNS.
-You get a DNS record for your CDN, and you replace it with all the picture and video links that are there on your website.
+You get a DNS record for your CDN, and you replace it with all the pictures and video links that are there on your website.

 Let’s just say they have a mirrored copy of all your site content.

 Just like any ecommerce website design agency, CDN also uses a variety of tools to store a cached version of your website’s content.
 This is done in various locations around the globe.
 These are called Points of Presence (PoP).

 The PoPs use some caching servers that deliver content to visitors within that geography.

 The PoP of a particular location is responsible for content delivery in that specific area.

 To put it in simple words, in a single step, CDN is at the core of data scattered around the world.
 This aids in ensuring that your users have more comprehensive coverage.
-For instance, for someone sitting in New York, they will be able to access your website through a local NY PoP.
+For instance, someone sitting in New York will be able to access your website through a local NY PoP.

-As a result, your website works better, quicker.
+As a result, your website works better, and quicker.
 A CDN service cuts the geographical distance from your customer to a server.
 They speed up downloads by keeping a copy of your data closer to your users.

-Let’s understand some terms before getting into the detailed understanding of how CDN works.
+Let’s understand some terms before getting into a detailed understanding of how CDN works.

 Upload Time: Time to get Bit from client to server.